richorama/AzureRunMe/README.md

 -------

 SevenZipSharp http://sevenzipsharp.codeplex.com/ is distributed under the terms of the GNU Lesser General Public License.

-TraceConsole and TraceListener are code samples from the Microsoft appFabric SDK (with minor modifications).

 Thanks to Jsun for lots of constructive ideas, feature requests and testing.